-During 2000, the Company acquired cable systems in five separate transactions for an aggregate purchase price of \$1.2 billion, net of cash acquired, excluding debt assumed of \$963.3 million.
-In connection with the acquisitions, Charter issued shares of Class A common stock valued at approximately \$178.0 million, and Charter Holdco and an indirect subsidiary of Charter Holdco issued equity interests totaling \$384.6 million and \$629.5 million, respectively.
-The purchase prices were allocated to assets and liabilities assumed based on relative fair values.
+During 2000, the Company acquired cable systems for an aggregate purchase price of \$101.2 million, net of cash acquired.
+Also during 2000, Charter Holdco acquired cable systems for an aggregate purchase price of \$1.1 billion, net of cash acquired, excluding debt assumed of \$963.3 million.
+In connection with the acquisitions, Charter issued shares of Class A common stock valued at approximately \$178.0 million, and Charter Holdco and an indirect subsidiary of Charter Holdings issued equity interests totaling \$384.6 million and \$629.5 million, respectively.
+Immediately after the acquisitions, Charter Holdco contributed all of its equity interests in these acquisitions to Charter Holdings.
+The purchase prices were allocated to assets and liabilities assumed based on relative fair values, including amounts assigned to franchises of \$3.0 billion.
 The acquisitions were accounted for using the purchase method of accounting, and accordingly, results of operations of the acquired assets have been included in the consolidated financial statements from their respective dates of acquisition.

-On June 30, 2001, the Company completed several transactions with AT&T Broadband, LLC (AT&T) resulting in a net addition of approximately 554,000 customers in Missouri, Alabama, Nevada and California for a total purchase price of \$1.77 billion, consisting of \$1.75 billion in cash and a cable system in Florida valued at \$24.4 million.
+On June 30, 2001, Charter completed several transactions with AT&T Broadband, LLC (AT&T) resulting in a net addition of approximately 554,000 customers in Missouri, Alabama, Nevada and California for a total purchase price of \$1.77 billion, consisting of \$1.75 billion in cash and a cable system in Florida valued at \$24.4 million.
 The acquisition was accounted for using the purchase method of accounting, and accordingly, results of operations of the acquired assets will be included in the accompanying consolidated financial statements from the date of acquisition.

-The operating results of the Company summarized below are on a pro forma basis as if the following had occurred on January 1, 2000: the AT&T transactions which closed on June 30, 2001, the issuance and sale by our subsidiary Charter Communications Holdings, LLC (Charter Holdings) and a subsidiary of senior and senior discount notes in January 2001, the issuance by Charter of convertible senior notes in October and November 2000, the drawdown of Charter Holdings' 2000 senior bridge loan facility, the issuance of Charter Holdings senior and senior discount notes in May 2001, and the issuance of and sale by Charter of convertible senior notes and common stock in May 2001.
-In addition, adjustments have been made to give effect to amortization of franchises, interest expense, minority interest, and certain other adjustments.
+The operating results of the Company summarized below are on a proforma basis as if the following had occurred on January 1, 2000: the AT&T transactions which closed on June 30, 2001, the issuance and sale of senior and senior discount notes in January 2001, the capital contribution from Charter to the Company as a result of the issuance by Charter of convertible senior notes in October and November 2000, the drawdown of the 2000 senior bridge loan facility, the issuance of senior and senior discount notes in May 2001 and the capital contribution from Charter to the Company as a result of the issuance and sale by Charter of convertible senior notes and common stock in May 2001.
+In addition, adjustments have been made to give effect to amortization of franchises, interest expense, minority interest, and certain other adjustments (dollars in thousands).

-SIX MONTHS ENDED JUNE 30,

-2001 2000

-(UNAUDITED) (UNAUDITED)

-Revenues Loss from operations Net loss Loss per common share, basic and \$1,963,906 (630,135) (651,384) \$1,714,583 (518,597) (521,121)
+ENDED JUNE 30, ----------2001 2000 ---------(UNAUDITED) (UNAUDITED) Revenues \$ 1,963,906 \$ 1,714,583 Loss from operations (630,135) (518,036) Net loss (1,358,990)(1,085,493)

-diluted (2.28) (1.78)